Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 > Lexer747:blockquote-cyan
 > "lets see if 7 years doing software engineering would make a difference"

 I thought to myself.

-I did however want to stay true to some principals that had been acquired from the first version, which is:
+I did, however, want to stay true to some principals that had been acquired from the first version, which is:

 * Must run in the terminal, GUI's are banned.
 * Minimal dependencies, stick to the standard library (ideally even networking is written against kernel level APIs).

-But at the end of it all a new tool was built - [AcciPing].
+But, at the end of it all a new tool was built - [AcciPing].

 ## AcciPing
 ![AcciPing demonstration gif.
 Showing an ASCII terminal plotting ping over a few seconds.
 Notably with more statistics and colour](./images/acci-ping.gif)